gatein/gatein-portal/README.txt

 The various values for gatein.dev are:

 - tomcat     : Tomcat 6 and Tomcat 7
 - tomcat6    : Tomcat 6
 - tomcat7    : Tomcat 7
 - jbossas    : JBoss AS 5 and JBoss AS 6
 - jbossas5   : JBoss AS 5
 - jbosass6   : JBoss AS 6
+- jbossas710 : JBoss AS 7.1.0
+- jbossas711 : JBoss AS 7.1.1
-- jbossas7 : JBoss AS 7
+- jbossas712 : JBoss AS 7.1.2
 - jetty      : Jetty

 2) Database configuration